Renner Springs

 Renner Springs is a location in the Northern Territory of Australia.
-It is in the heart of the Barkly Tablelands cattle country.
-In fact, the town promotes itself as "The Heart of the Beef Country."
+It is in the heart of the Barkly Tablelands cattle country, and the town promotes itself as "The Heart of the Beef Country".

 The tiny settlement is on the Stuart Highway, north of the intersection of the Barkly Highway and Tennant Creek.
 It is 662 kilometres from Alice Springs, the largest town in the Outback, and 820 km from Darwin.

 Renner Springs is usually regarded as the border between the tropical Top End and the temperate Red Centre regions.

 History

 Like so many places along the Stuart Highway, it owes its origins to the Australian Overland Telegraph Line.
-It was named after Dr. Frederick Renner, who was dispensing medical advice to the team working on the telegraph line when they passed through the springs in 1872.
-In 1877, Dr. Renner saw a flock of birds while working on the telegraph line and found that the birds were drawn to this particular area by the natural springs, which was later named Mud Springs.
+It was named after Frederick Renner, who was dispensing medical advice to the team working on the telegraph line when they passed through the springs in 1872.
+In 1877, Renner saw a flock of birds while working on the telegraph line and found that the birds were drawn to this particular area by the natural springs, which was later named Mud Springs.
 These freshwater springs, which bubble up from underground, helped the area surrounding Renner Springs achieve its importance because they provided water to the area.
 Lake Woods is just north of the town, near Elliott and Newcastle Waters, Northern Territory.